mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 The abstract API provides only for a way for the application to register how it wants to handle incoming messages.

-All the Messages sent to a Message Carrier will be received on the corresponding Message Carrier at the remote endpoint, though not necessarily reliably or in order, depending on Message properties and the underlying transport protocol stack.
+All the Messages sent to a Carrier will be received on the corresponding Carrier at the remote endpoint, though not necessarily reliably or in order, depending on Message properties and the underlying transport protocol stack.

-A Message Carrier that is backed by current transport protocol stack state (such as a TCP connection; see {{transient}}) is said to be "active": messages can be sent and received over it.
-A Message Carrier can also be "dormant": there is long-term state associated with it (via the underlying Association;
+A Carrier that is backed by current transport protocol stack state (such as a TCP connection; see {{transient}}) is said to be "active": messages can be sent and received over it.
+A Carrier can also be "dormant": there is long-term state associated with it (via the underlying Association;
 see {{association}}), and it may be able to reactivated, but messages cannot be sent and received immediately.

-If supported by the underlying transport protocol stack, a Message Carrier may be forked: creating a new Message Carrier associated with a new Message Carrier at the same remote endpoint.
-The semantics of the usage of multiple Message Carriers based on the same Association are application-specific.
-When a Message Carrier is forked, its corresponding Message Carrier at the remote endpoint receives a fork request, which it must accept in order to fully establish the new carrier.
-Multiple message carriers between endpoints are implemented differently by different transport protocol stacks, either using multiple separate transport-layer connections, or using multiple streams of multistreaming transport protocols.
+If supported by the underlying transport protocol stack, a Carrier may be forked: creating a new Carrier associated with a new Carrier at the same remote endpoint.
+The semantics of the usage of multiple Carriers based on the same Association are application-specific.
+When a Carrier is forked, its corresponding Carrier at the remote endpoint receives a fork request, which it must accept in order to fully establish the new carrier.
+Multiple Carriers between endpoints are implemented differently by different transport protocol stacks, either using multiple separate transport-layer connections, or using multiple streams of multistreaming transport protocols.

-To exchange messages with a given remote endpoint, an application may initiate a Message Carrier given its remote (see {{remote}} and local (see {{local}}) identities; this is an equivalent to an active open.
-There are four special cases of Message Carriers, as well, supporting different initiation and interaction patterns, defined in the subsections below.
+To exchange messages with a given remote endpoint, an application may initiate a Carrier given its remote (see {{remote}} and local (see {{local}}) identities; this is an equivalent to an active open.
+There are four special cases of Carriers, as well, supporting different initiation and interaction patterns, defined in the subsections below.

  - Listener: